GFW Technical Review 05 – Shadowsocks

 AEAD (Authenticated Encryption with Associated Data) adds authenticity on top of confidentiality.
 This is achieved by appending an authentication tag that allows the cipher to verify payload integrity.

 An AEAD-mode Shadowsocks packet has a different wire format.
 It begins with a 32-byte salt (analogous to the IV in stream cipher mode), which appears only in the first packet of a TCP stream.
-This is followed by an encrypted length field, which is necessary because AEAD encrypts data in discrete chunks, each terminated by an authentication tag – the length field allows the receiver to locate chunk boundaries.
-A 16-byte length tag protects the integrity of the length field.
+Next is an encrypted length field, needed because AEAD encrypts data in discrete chunks each terminated by an authentication tag; the length field tells the receiver where chunk boundaries fall.
+A 16-byte length tag protects the length field’s integrity.
 Then comes the Shadowsocks payload (ATYP, destination address, port, and actual data), followed by a 16-byte payload tag.
-This structure introduces significant size overhead compared to stream ciphers, especially for small packets.
+This adds significant size overhead compared to stream ciphers, especially for small packets.

 Note that the length and length tag fields are only required in TCP mode.
 TCP is a stream protocol that may segment and reassemble data across packet boundaries, so explicit length information is needed.
 In UDP mode, each chunk corresponds to a single UDP datagram, so the length can be derived from the UDP header.